Room in Rome: Plot

 Eventually, the two women tell each other the truth.
-Natasha reveals that her real name is Dasha who comes from a wealthy family living near Moscow and that she is actually a professional tennis player on vacation, and is to be married the following week in Russia to a man.
+Natasha reveals that her real name is Dasha who comes from a wealthy family living near Moscow and that she is actually a professional tennis player on vacation, and is to be married the following week in Russia, to a man.
 Natasha's twin sister, Sasha, a model and career actress, phones her at least twice during the film to ask of her whereabouts and wedding plans.
 Alba then reveals that she is actually a mechanical engineer/inventor in Rome on business and she lives with a woman in San Sebastian, Spain.
-Alba shows Natasha a video of herself and her life partner, named Edurne, who have two small children, a little boy and girl, and who are of Basque origin.
+Alba shows Natasha a video of herself and her life partner, named Edurne, who has two small children and who are of Basque origin.
 Alba also says that the little boy died recently in a drowning accident.
-She says the story she'd related earlier is that of her mother, who left her Saudi father to break free.
+She says the story she related earlier is that of her mother, who left her Saudi father to break free.

-Natasha and Alba have breakfast together at dawn, which is served by the cheerful room service waiter, Max.
+Natasha and Alba have breakfast together at dawn, which is served by Max.
 They discuss abandoning their partners and living together in Rome, but both seem to realize that this is not possible.
-While Alba tells Natasha that she feels she is falling in love with her, Natasha gets more defensive and insists that her attraction to Alba only stems from curiosity towards the same sex, but not through love.
-After having sex a final time and then hanging the white bed sheet up a flagpole on the balcony of the room as a gag, the two one-time lovers eventually decide to part ways, returning to their previous lives in Russia and Spain.
-They both agree to let the passionate night they shared remain a secret between them.
+While Alba tells Natasha that she feels she is falling in love with her, Natasha gets more defensive and insists that her attraction to Alba only stems from curiosity towards women, but not through love.
+After having sex a final time and then hanging the white bed sheet up a flagpole on the balcony of the room as a joke, the lovers decide to part ways, returning to their previous lives in Russia and Spain.
+They agree to let the passionate night they shared remain a secret between them.
 In the final shot, after leaving the hotel and walking away from each other, Natasha calls out to Alba and runs towards her.